-If the source statement is a pseudo opcode like ORG, BSS, EQU or GEN the value of the argument will appear in column 3.
+If the source statement is a pseudo opcode like ORG, BSS, EQU or GEN, the value of the argument will appear in column 3.

-If the source statement is an address constant I, X, B and the displacement will appear in sub columns 3 through 6.
+If the source statement is an address constant I, X, B and the displacement will appear in sub-columns 3 through 6.

-3.2 How to prepare for Assembly
+3.2 How to Prepare for Assembly

-When the programmer is ready to assemble his program, the source 'deck' should contain the following,
+When the programmer is ready to assemble his program, the source 'deck' should contain the following:

-- 1) ORG pseudo opcode giving the start of the program. - 2) CLR pseudo opcode to clear tables if this assembly does not require information from any previous assembly. - 3) The source program. - 4) END pseudo opcode giving the end of the assembly.
+- 1) ORG pseudo opcode giving the start of the program. - 2) CLR pseudo opcode to clear tables if this assembly does not require information from any previous assembly. - 3) The source program. - 4) END pseudo opcode giving the end of the program units. - 5) EOF pseudo opcode giving the end of the source file.